davidgrenier/Kendo/README.md

 ### Kendo Wrapper

+Note that we'll be phasing out our use of our own WIG Extension and will instead opt for [IntelliFactory's premium feed](http://websharper.com/downloads).

 This is a WebSharper extension for [KendoUI](http://demos.kendoui.com/web/overview/index.html) web.

 Also contains an F# friendly wrapper to isolate your codebase from the imperative nature of the Kendo API.